bdawton/twitter_scraping_labelling/README.md

 Current status:
 - Pull Tweets using API based on timeframe and keywords
-- Prefilter tweets (only keep Japanese language tweets, or English tweets explicitly mentionning tourist activities.
+- Prefilter tweets (only keep Japanese language tweets, or English tweets explicitly mentioning tourist activities.
 Remove emojis and mentions)
-- Load into database (SQLite)
+- Load into database (SQLite or PostgreSQL)
-- *Working on*: stratified sampling for labelling
+- Stratified time-based sampling for labelling
+- *Working on*: Labelling process, and then relevance model (different repo)